Rob Corddry: Film roles

 Corddry played the title character in Blackballed: The Bobby Dukes Story (2004) and Mac, Ben Stiller's character's best friend in The Heartbreak Kid.
 He has also made appearances in Old School (2003, credited as Robert Corddry), Blades of Glory, Semi-Pro, I Now Pronounce You Chuck and Larry, Failure to Launch and The Ten.

 He also appeared in Harold & Kumar Escape from Guantanamo Bay as Ron Fox, a neurotic and racist agent with the United States Department of Homeland Security, in W. as Ari Fleischer, and also in What Happens in Vegas.
 In 2010, he co-starred in the John Cusack film Hot Tub Time Machine and in 2013 he co-starred in Jonathan Levine's Warm Bodies as the zombie M. That same year Corddry made a debut lead voice role as protagonist and head of mission control, Gary Supernova, in the 2013 animated sci-fi comedy Escape from Planet Earth alongside his Hot Tub Time Machine co-star Craig Robinson.

-Also in 2013 Rob played Moe in In a World, a charming movie directed by Lake Bell.
+Also in 2013 Corddry played Moe in In a World..., a film directed by Lake Bell.